strandbygaard/blog.offcuts.dk/_posts/2013-11-12-sx3-dro-xaxis.md

 This is the second part of my DRO installation my Sieg SX3.
 As stated before, there are many posts about DRO installation on a bench-top mill.
 This is yet another one.

-I decided to start with the Y-axis since that seemed easier than the X-axis, and while the X-axis wasn't difficult it did required some additional operations, namely it required a chip shield which I had to make, since none was supplied with the DRO kit.
+I decided to start with the Y-axis since that seemed easier than the X-axis, and while the X-axis wasn't difficult it did require some additional operations, namely it required a chip shield which I had to make, since none was supplied with the DRO kit.

 ### Installation